-If you look at India histrorically, we were strong, sturdy and tall.
+If you look at India historically, we were strong, sturdy, and tall.
 But over recent survey shows that we have a large population which is stunted.
-As you know with stunted children we would have stunted economy.
+As you know with stunted children we would have a stunted economy.
 Stunted also lead to poor cognition and impairment and also productivity losses.
-This white paper on millets will bring all stakeholders including business together.
+This white paper on millets will bring all stakeholders including businesses together.

 Government is proactive in addressing some of the challenges and we have great programs.
 Poshan Abhiyan is proactive in taking optimum care of children through a social household approach for nutrition.

-Recently, launched by NITI Aayog the Poshan Gyan, the digital repositary and dynamic paltform for 9 thematic areas to promote nutrition.
-Millets is one of the thematic.
+Recently, launched by NITI Aayog the Poshan Gyan, the digital repository and dynamic platform for 9 thematic areas to promote nutrition.
+Millets are one of the thematic.

 ICAR-IIMR is a great laboratory for research and development and we are working towards showcasing bio-active ingredients of millets.